 3.4.1 Expected Duration Of Project

 Start date: November 2016

-Other Key Milestones with Dates: Development of vehicle specific Assess various options on the Obtain quotations on vehicles - Capital funding awarded - TBD Order vehicles - TBD Receive delivery of completed Prepare vehicle for road use - ons on the marke n vehicles - July ded - TBD D completed vehicle ne market - May 17 es - July 17 BD ed vehicle - TBD
+Other Key Milestones with Dates: Development of vehicle specification - April 17 Assess various options on the market - May 17 Obtain quotations on vehicles - July 17 Capital funding awarded - TBD Order vehicles - TBD Receive delivery of completed vehicle - TBD Prepare vehicle for road use - TBD

 Expected Completion Date: April 2018

 3.4.2 Estimate of Officer Time Required l: -

 Officer's Name Estimate of Officer hrs Officer available?
 Y/N Agreement of Officer?

-Streetscene Manager Fleet Management Supervisor Streetscene Co-ordinator Mechanical Sweeper Driver Workshop Supervisor 25 45 8 18 8 Y Y Y Y Not required as all officers are employed by Streetscene
+Streetscene Manager Fleet Management Supervisor Streetscene Co-ordinator Mechanical Sweeper Driver Workshop Supervisor 25 Y Not required as all sections at the section of

 Comment by Property Services: Not Required

-Comment by Information Systems (if new IT system): Emissions on Euro 6 engine vehicles ar considerably lower than existing Euro 5 engines the comparable emissions are as follows: Euro 5 engine Nox - 2.0g/kwh Fine particle - 0.02g/kwh Euro 6 engine Nox - 0.04 g/kwh Fine particle - 0.01p/kwh Fuel efficiency is generally improved throug associated improvements in vehicle aerodynamic which more than offsets the increased fuel used by the power plant which has to burn hotter in order to reduce emission levels.
+Comment by Information Systems (if new IT system): Not Required

+Comment by Green Team: Emissions on Euro 6 engine vehicles are considerably lower than existing Euro 5 engines, the comparable emissions are as follows: Euro 5 engine Nox - 2.0g/kwh Fine particle - 0.02g/kwh Euro 6 engine Nox - 0.04 g/kwh Fine particle - 0.01p/kwh Fuel efficiency is generally improved through associated improvements in vehicle aerodynamics

-Comment by Green Team:
+which more than offsets the increased fuel us the power plant which has to burn hotter in or reduce emission levels. d fuel used by

 Comment by Community Cohesion Officer:

-3.4.3 Risk Assessment Risk Steps taken to mitigate Risk Should the bidding process take a long time there is the risk that vehicle prices could increase.
+3.4.3 Risk Assessment

+Risk Steps taken to mitigate Risk

+Should the bidding process take a long time there is the risk that vehicle prices could increase.

 We will obtain fixed quotations from suppliers that will cover the estimated time it takes to conclude a bid through the capital bid process.

 We have previously been successful in acquiring ex-demonstration models which has resulted in us being able to replace equipment using only part of the capital monies awarded.